mattdowdell/notes/guides/builds.md

 Use bind mounts to avoid copying the whole repository into the build context.
 These can be combined with cache mounts to re-use Go's caches across multiple builds.
 The commands below assume use of the [Official Go image](https://hub.docker.com/_/golang) image on Docker Hub.

+A bind mount is read only, so the built binaries must be output outside the mount.
+Particularly as they're used in subsequent layers and bind mounts only exist for the lifetime of a specific step.

 Without vendoring:

 ```dockerfile